Operations

 Largest Country In The World

-We benefit from low cost power combined with a favourable local currency, and from the country’s well-developed infrastructure and transport links.
+We have a loyal and experienced work force with mining in their heritage, and the country is highly competitive as an investment destination.
+We benefit from low-cost power combined with a favourable local currency, and from the country’s well-developed infrastructure and transport links.

 Kazakhstan has the sixth largest reserves of natural resources in the world, ranking amongst the world’s top producers of chromite, lead, zinc and uranium.
 It is also a significant producer of oil and gas, copper, gold and iron ore.

-Kazakhstan is a central location for the development of natural resources, combining its mineral endowment with its geographical location close to many commodity markets and business centres, such as China and Europe.
+Kazakhstan is in a central location for the development of natural resources, combining its mineral endowment with its geographical location close to many commodity markets and business centres, such as China and Europe.

 Kazakhstan’s economy is the largest in Central Asia.
 Along with Russia, Belarus, Armenia and Kyrgyzstan, Kazakhstan is a member of the Eurasian Customs union, which has helped the country to increase its global platform.
 Kazakhstan has free trade of goods, labour and capital within this customs area.